connervieira/Assassin/README.md

 ### Weather Alerts

-When connected to the internet, Assassin can fetch weather information, and display alerts when customizable criteria are met.
+When connected to the internet, Assassin can fetch weather information at a regular interval, and display alerts when customizable criteria are met.

 ### Attention Monitoring

 Assassin can monitor the time spend actively driving, and optionally display an alert when a threshold has been broken, and prompt the driver to take a break.

+### Bluetooth Threat Defense

+Assassin can interface with Bluetooth adapters to provide Bluetooth Low-Energy monitoring, and can display an alert when a particular Bluetooth device has been following for a suspiciously long time.
+This can help provide early warning of people tailing you as you drive, as well as aiding in the location of concealed tracking devices hidden in your car.
+This feature can also be configured to ignore certain devices (like your phone or car stereo) or instantly alert to specific devices that could be an imminent threat (like the phone of a previous security concern).

+### Predator Integration

+Assassin can integrate with [V0LT Predator](https://v0lttech.com/predator.php) to provide license plate recognition alerts.
+Assassin can automatically start Predator, and display alerts if Predator detects a license plate in a hot-list.